biscolab/laravel-recaptcha/README.md

     Biscolab\ReCaptcha\ReCaptchaServiceProvider::class,
 ];
 ```
 You can use the facade for shorter code.
-Add "ReCaptcha" to your aliases:
+Add `ReCaptcha` to your aliases:
 ```php
 'aliases' => [
     ...